 How Much Protein Do I Need?

-Protein is undoubtedly the most popular macro-nutrients of recent times.
+Protein is undoubtedly the most popular macro-nutrient.
 You can see all nutritionists, health bloggers, celebrities, etc., continuously talking about the health benefits of protein and how it can help transform your health.
-However, excess of anything can cause mayhem in your system.
-Too much protein can lead to multiple health issues.
-So, how can we know how much protein is too much?

 Everything you put in your mouth must nourish your body.
 Whether it is carbohydrates, fats, or proteins, all are essential to provide wholesome nourishment.
 They not only provide the body with energy but help prevent diseases and aid the body to function properly.
-Each macronutrient must be consumed based on the requirement of your body or fitness goals.
-Before we go into detail about how much protein is required by an individual, let’s understand the primary functions of the protein.

 Functions of protein in a human body